MicrosoftDocs/win32-pr.pt-br/desktop-src/Controls/cbem-getimagelist.md

 ## <a name="return-value"></a>Valor retornado

-Retorna o identificador para a lista de imagens atribuída ao controle, se for bem-sucedido, ou **NULL** de outra forma.
+Retorna o alça para a lista de imagens atribuída ao controle se for bem-sucedido ou **NULL** caso contrário.

 ## <a name="requirements"></a>Requisitos